L-Wade-Data/Milk-Clicker/README.md

-# Milk-Clicker
-A simple incremental idle game
+A simple incremental idle game: https://github.com/L-Wade-Data/Milk-Clicker

 Requirements:
+- This game is intended and was designed to be played on a Windows computer.
+There may be issues with the GUI when playing on Mac
-These three files need to be kept in the same folder:
+- These three files need to be kept in the same folder:
 1. LeonAltherr_Python_04_01_Project_PythonGameDevelopment.ipynb
 2. cow_pic_100x100.png
 3. farm_pic_background_600_600.png